T

 Insider tips

-• Utilize songthaews (red shared taxis) for affordable transportation.
+• Utilize songthaews (red trucks) for affordable local transport.

-• Be open to trying new foods; Chiang Mai is a culinary paradise.
+• Be open to trying street food, it's a highlight of Chiang Mai's culinary scene.

 Packing highlights